Blue Star Mother

 Heather’s background was human medicine and nutrition and after 10 years in the medical field, she took a chance in the world of animals, (her true love).
-In 1998, Heather started Critter Corral, Inc., a healthy nutrition and wellness shop for pets.
-It is about trust and taking the time to explain nutrition; providing knowledge to enhance longevity and researching the best products and information for positive results.
+In 1998, Heather started pet nutrition facilities with multiple locations, focusing on healthy nutrition and wellness for pets.

 She has basic principles and an unwavering commitment to give back to her community and what better way than to use both the medical knowledge obtained with the training/nutritional skills to develop a vision that includes canines that will embrace our Veterans health and wellness when they return from serving their country.
 Upon befriending a homeless Army veteran in 2014, she created Tails of Valor Paws of Honor Program Inc. which became a stand-alone 501(c)(3) in February 2016.
-Heather's goal was to create an opportunity to save two lives, rescued canines, and our nation's Veterans, developing a form of medical modernized therapy that impacts the mental and physical rehabilitation directed towards a positive behavioral lifestyle for our Veterans.
+Heather's goal was to create an opportunity for our soldiers to choose a non-medicinal rehabilitation option for our nation's Veterans, while developing a form of medical modernized therapy that impacts the mental and physical restoration directed towards a positive behavioral lifestyle for our heroes.

-Join us for the journey of a Service dog...
+Join us on the journey of a Service dog...

 DR. KARA BALLEK